 Home > Events & Shows > Coastal Blues

-Darren Watson gained Aotearoa-wide fame in the late eighties as the fresh-faced principal songwriter and front-man for rhythm and blues outfit Chicago Smoke Shop.
+Darren first took his place on the nation’s playlist in the late eighties as the fresh-faced principal songwriter and front-man for rhythm and blues outfit Chicago Smoke Shop.
 The group of blues-mad Hutt Valley teenagers made two albums, had several bonafide radio hits, and with a few years of hard touring won a secure place in the hearts of Kiwi music fans.
-Before they imploded Smoke Shop earned multiple NZ Music Award nominations, and shared stages on NZ tours with international artists like Koko Taylor, The Robert Cray Band, George Thorogood, and The Fabulous Thunderbirds.
+Before they imploded Smoke Shop earned multiple NZ Music Award nominations, and shared stages on NZ tours with international greats like Koko Taylor, The Robert Cray Band, George Thorogood, and The Fabulous Thunderbirds.